 The many health benefits of green tea are now known to one and all –

-3. Regular consumption of green tea also helps in lowering cholesterol level.
+2. It aids in maintaining a healthy heart.3.
+Regular consumption of green tea also helps in lowering cholesterol level.

 4. It facilitates weight-loss and promoted digestion.